Prospective Students

 How to apply

-Before you apply, review essential application facts and important dates to ensure your application is submitted properly and on time.
-Demand to live in residence is high, so don’t wait until you are admitted to UBC to apply for a space in residence.
+• Review essential application facts and important dates to ensure your application is submitted properly and on time.